Approximately 90% of individuals infected with zika report having the zika virus rash; it is the most widely known symptom of the virus.

 - Severe microcephaly

-- Decrease in brain tissue and specific patterns of brain damage
+- A decrease in brain tissue and specific patterns of brain damage

 - Damage to the back of the eye